Alice Marie Johnson: My release from prison was a 'miracle'

 Her remarks were some of her first since leaving the Federal Correctional Institution Aliceville, in Alabama, on Wednesday after Trump commuted the remainder of her sentence.

-Video from NBC affiliate WVTM of Birmingham showed Johnson throw her arms wide to embrace family after leaving the facility.
+Video from NBC affiliate WVTM of Birmingham showed Johnson throwing her arms wide to embrace family after leaving the facility.

 On Thursday, she described the “moment of shock” she felt seeing her family.